LegalNurse Consultant Training Course TM

 5. Conclusion-on your own!!!

-Live Refund Policy: We understand that your schedule may change at the last minute and prevent you from attending this course.
-If you must cancel your registration, please call us at least one week in advance of the program and we will issue you a refund.
+We understand that your schedule may change at the last minute and prevent you from attending this course.
+If you must cancel your registration, please call us at least one week in advance of the program and we will issue you a refund less a non-refundable $50 administrative fee.
 No refunds will be given after the first class meeting.